mobileink/lab.clj.antlr/README.md

 ## Usage

-Not yet packaged deployed as a jar; to experiment, clone the repo, then:
+Not yet packaged and deployed as a jar; to experiment, clone the repo, then:

 ```
 1.  $ ./clean.sh              ## clean out generated java parser source files in src/java/grammar